zenfinity/Recipe-ML-App/README.md

-# Recipe-ML-App
+# UofM Final Project: Recipe-ML-App

+> **Note**
+> As of Nov 2022, Heroku discontinued free tier of app hosting.
+App is unavailable until further notice.
+Potential to redeploy on Render. --IMM 2023/03/16

 # Description
-> Using machine learning, we created an interactive web app that gives the user recommended recipes based on a region or ingredient selected
+Using machine learning, we created an interactive web app that gives the user recommended recipes based on a region and/or ingredient(s) selected

 # Data Sources
 * [**Kaggle**](https://www.kaggle.com/c/whats-cooking/data)
 *	[**Spoonacular API**](https://spoonacular.com/food-api)

-# Analysis
+# Method
 * Clean, modify and filter the data using Pandas and Jupyter notebook
 * Fit models from scikit-learn
 * Use Heroku and PostgreSQL as the database